 Pathways to Inclusive Health Care is housed within the Eunice Kennedy Shriver Center at UMass Medical School.
 The Shriver Center has been a pioneer in IDD research for over 4 decades, and our goal is to make PIHC one of the most innovative, disruptive and scalable programs in the nation to train future healthcare professionals to work with disabled populations.
 Targeting pre-medical, dental, nurse practitioner and other pre-health professions students, PIHC seeks to recruit recent college graduates (called Scholars) to a year-long program to work as paraprofessionals with individuals with ASD/IDD in practicum sites, such as day habilitation programs, Chapter 766 schools, and integrated classrooms.
 The scholars will pursue a certificate program in a related field through weekly seminars and field trips.
 Additionally, each scholar will be paired with a mentor to guide the Scholar through the graduate school admissions process.
 During orientation, Scholars will receive the Registered Behavioral Technician™ training and credential.

-Applications for the 2019-2020 academic year (September through June) will be available in the early winter, 2019.
+Applications for the 2019-2020 academic year (September through June) are currently being accepted.
 You must have a bachelor’s degree by June 2019.
 If you are interested in becoming a healthcare professional who will make a difference in closing the health equity gap for those with ASD/IDD and other disabilities, Pathways to Inclusive Health Care might be the right gap year program for you.

 For more information on Pathways to Inclusive Health Care , please contact: